 First, our rules are available online (here) and any Member may read them.

-Second, our Admin communicates the most important rules and major changes by posting to the Group on a regular basis.
+Second, wecommunicates the most important rules and major changes by posting them to the Group.

 Third, when we decline or remove content in our Group, the Member is given an explanation of the reason for the disapproval, thus allowing the Member to understand the rules.

-And fourth, we offer a Chat Support service, in which we are happy to provide information and clarification regarding the rules.
+And fourth, we offer a Support service, on email, in which we are happy to provide information and clarification regarding the rules.

 What do you see from your window?